badrex/HMMTagger/README.md

 # POS Tagging with Hidden Markov Models

 This repository contains an elegant implementation of a POS tagger based on Hidden Markov Models.
-To a better view of the internal structure of the developed modules, check the jupypter [notebook](https://github.com/badrex/HMMTagger/blob/master/HMM_POS_Tagger.ipynb) in this repository.
+To get a better view of the internal structure of the developed modules, check the jupypter [notebook](https://github.com/badrex/HMMTagger/blob/master/HMM_POS_Tagger.ipynb) in this repository.

 The HMMTagger class in [HMMTagger.py](https://github.com/badrex/HMMTagger/blob/master/HMMTagger.py) relies on clean and well-document implementation of another class that represents a discrete probability distribution with different smoothing techniques.
 The probabilistic components of the HMM can smoothed using simple add-one smoothing or more advanced absolute discounting.